Chinese Poetry — Eternal Resonance in Poems To Chant and Appreciate Across History

 大鹏一日同风起，扶摇直上九万里。Li Bai (701 — 762)

-Mainly about common people's suffering and struggling with poverty and war, especially during and after the destructive An-Shi Rebellion in the reign period of Emperor Li Longji (685 — 762), and the decline and chaos in the late Tang Dynasty.
+Mainly about common people's suffering and struggle with poverty and war, especially during and after the destructive An-Shi Rebellion in the reign period of Emperor Li Longji (685 — 762), and the decline and chaos in the late Tang Dynasty.

 我里百余家，世乱各东西。存者无消息，死者为尘泥。Du Fu (712 — 770)